Ek Main Aur Ekk Tu

-Ek Main Aur Ekk Tu is a 2012 Indian Hindi-language romantic comedy film directed by debutant Shakun Batra, who co-wrote the screenplay with Ayesha Devitre.
-It was produced by Karan Johar and Hiroo Yash Johar under Dharma Productions, in collaboration with Ronnie Screwvala of UTV Motion Pictures.
-The film stars Imran Khan and Kareena Kapoor, with supporting performances from Boman Irani, Ratna Pathak Shah, and Ram Kapoor.
-Set in Las Vegas, the narrative follows Rahul Kapoor, a rigid architect who, after losing his job and a night of intoxicated impulsiveness, accidentally marries the free-spirited Riana Braganza.
-As the two decide to annul the marriage and develop a friendship, Rahul gradually falls for Riana, complicating their evolving relationship.
+Ek Main Aur Ekk Tu is a 2012 Indian Hindi-language romantic comedy film directed and co-written by Shakun Batra in his directorial debut and produced by Karan Johar and Hiroo Yash Johar under the banner of Dharma Productions, alongside Ronnie Screwvala of UTV Motion Pictures.
+The film stars Imran Khan and Kareena Kapoor, with Ratna Pathak Shah, Boman Irani and Ram Kapoor in supporting roles.
+The plot centers on an uptight architect named Rahul Kapoor, living in Las Vegas, Nevada, who loses his job and, following a night of debauchery, accidentally marries a free-spirited hairstylist named Riana Braganza.
+After mutually deciding to annul the marriage, Rahul begins a one-sided attraction for Riana, which threatens to ruin their new friendship.